howarddavidp/hubitat-sifely-wifi-lock/README.md

 - The driver uses undocumented cloud endpoints that Sifely could change.
 - Do not post credentials, authentication tokens, or identifying lock information in public logs or screenshots.

+## Hubitat Automation

+This driver works well with Hubitat automation apps, including Basic Rules and Rule Machine.

+Example uses:

+- Lock all doors when you leave home.
+- Unlock selected doors when you arrive home using presence detection.
+- Include Sifely locks in scenes and custom automations.

+These scenarios have been tested successfully during development.

 ## Planned for Version 1.5.0

 ## Roadmap